dhruva1995/sticky-notes-app/README.md

+Note this is a sample project created following a simple tutorial on Frecodecamp youtube page https://www.youtube.com/watch?v=yBThHM2pBbE

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.